Bride and groom kiss in front of Romsey Abbey

 A considered, practised approach to photographing in Romsey Abbey

-• I know where the light falls in different parts of the building
+• I know where the light falls at each point of the service

-• I anticipate key moments without needing direction
+• I anticipate the key moments without needing direction

 0 Comments